frederic-perez/AmE-dictionary/data/idioms.md

 __I know the feeling__
 __I know, I know__ A conversational phrase used to express that the speaker is aware of what the other person is saying or feeling, often to express empathy or understanding.
 __I rest my case__
-__I see what you did there__ :three: (I saw what you did there) An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
+__I see what you did there__ :four: (I saw what you did there) An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
+__I shit you not__
+__I shudder to think__ It is too worrying or unpleasant for me to think about something that might happen or might have happened. _I shudder to think what my boss will say when I tell him I lost our biggest client._
 __I suppose (so)__ An expression of vague affirmation or assent.
-__I take it__ _idiom_ I imagine this is the case; I presume it to be true (that); it is my understanding (that).
+__I take it__ :two: I imagine this is the case; I presume it to be true (that); it is my understanding (that). _So I take it that you’re looking for a new job now that the company has declared bankruptcy?_
 __I think not__
 __I wasn’t born yesterday__ Used to indicate that you are not foolish or gullible.
 __I wish__
-__I’d say__ In my opinion; it is my estimation that.
+__I’d say__ :two: In my opinion; it is my estimation that. _I’d say we have about a 50-50 chance of winning this game today._
 __I’ll be hanged if I (do something)__ :three: I am determined not to do something. _I’ll be hanged if I let some young upstart like you take control of my company!_
+__I’ll believe it when I see it__
 __I’m all ears__ :three::hammer:
 __I’m with you__ I agree with you. _A: “Ugh, why did we have to get up so darn early?”
 B: “Hey, I’m with you—I’d rather sleep in.
 This early wake-up call was all Mom’s idea.”_
 __I(’ll) give you that__ I concede that what you just said is true or likely.